CraftAcademy/workshop/walkthroughs/step20.md

 We are going to use Amazon Web Services for storing the generated certificates and images.

 ##### Set up AWS account
+You may choose to set up your own AWS account or you can get credentials from the coach.
+If you choose to set up your own account make sure to take all the necessary security precautions in order to avoid having your account compromised.
+It can be a very costly experience.
 [Instructions on how to set up AWS account with some screen shots?]